fusionjs/rfcs/text/0000-dependency-injection.md

 app.register(SomeConfigToken, config);
 ```

-We opt to provide a helper to reduce the amount of boilerplate in config files.
+We opt to provide a helper `.configure` method to reduce the amount of boilerplate in config files.

 ---